bigglesandginger/go-tenkft/README.md

 tenkft is a golang package that provides a wrapper around the awesome https://www.10000ft.com API.

-All interactions with the tenkft API is done through the `*tenkft.Client` struct.
+All interactions with the tenkft API are done through the `*tenkft.Client` struct.

 ## Usage: